xircleag/layer-patch/README.md

         parts: [...]
     }

+Note that this version of the specification does not describe how to lookup objects, nor how to match an object by Id.
+This is presumed to be custom to each object type.

 ### The `delete` operation

 The delete operation will remove the specified key from the object.
 Notes:

-* It is *invalid* to delete a property of a base object (Message.recipient_status, Conversation.unread_message_count, etc...).
+* It is *invalid* to delete a property of a Base Object (e.g. Message.recipient_status, Conversation.unread_message_count, etc...).
 Instead use the `set` operation with a `value` of *null*.
-* It is *valid* to delete a key within an object/dictionary stored in a base object's property.
-Metadata and recipient_status are examples or properties that store objects that can have keys deleted.
+* It is *valid* to delete a key within an object/dictionary stored in a Base Object's property. (e.g Conversation.metadata.fred).
-* Delete has the same meaning as removing a key from a Hash: removing the key from the object along with any/all data it references.
+* Delete has the same meaning as removing a key from a Hash: it removes the key from the object along with any/all data it references.

 Initial State: